Day 01 - Arrival in Kathmandu [1,350m/4,430ft]

 Our last day of trek following the Dudh Kosi River down to Lukla.
 It’s only a gradual walk along the Dudhkhosi river.
 We’ll have lunch on our way and we make the final climb up to the airstrip at Lukla.
 Rest of the day is free and you can relax under the warm sun & reflect on the emotional experiences we had while hiking through these massive mountains that have probably helped us re-discover ourselves in ways least expected.
 This is our final day on these fantastic mountains.
 Later we celebrate our successful completion of the trek with our Sherpa guides and porters who we’ve got to know so well & are now good friends.
 It’s a pleasure to end this wonderful trip on a happy note.
 We then slumber into blissful sleep.

-We get up early in the morning, enjoy our b/fast & get ready for the arrival of our aircraft for the flight back to Ramechap.
-On our touchdown at the Ramechap airport, you will be transferred for 4-5 hrs drive back to Kathmandu.
-Rest of your day is free to do your own things.
+We get up early in the morning, enjoy our b/fast & get ready for the arrival of our aircraft for the flight back to Kathmandu.
+On our touchdown at the Kathmandu airport, you will be transferred to your hotel in Kathmandu.
+The rest of your day is free to do your own things.

 Day 17 - International departure